this-is-a-group-name/CPO_lab2/README.md

 #### contribution

-- contribution summary for each group member (should be checkable by git log and git blame);
+- contribution summary for each group member

   - Zhang Mingqing Complete the Abstraction part